-Researchers are devising a technique, called CAR T-cell (chimeric antigen receptors) therapy in which patient’s T cells are reprogrammed to specifically attack the cancerous cells.
+Researchers are devising a technique, called CAR T-cell (chimeric antigen receptors) therapy in which patient's T cells are reprogrammed by doctors to attack the cancerous cells specifically.

-The main objective of this research is to target mesothelin (MSLN), which is a cell surface protein and is highly expressed in the malignant mesothelioma patients.
+The main objective of this research is to target mesothelin (MSLN), which is a cell surface protein seen in malignant mesothelioma patients.
 Initial clinical results of this research have shown encouraging results with the evidence of a decrease in the tumor.

 A team of researchers at the Memorial Sloan Kettering Cancer Center, New York, led by Dr. Prasad S. Adusumilli is working on developing a customized technique in which CAR T-cell therapy is combined with PD-1 (programmed cell death protein- 1) targeting the most prominent protein, mesothelin, in the patients of MPM, and other malignancies.

 PD-1 is a cell surface protein that downregulates the cancer patient's immune system and inhibits the immune system to attack cancer cells.
 Using a drug to turn off the expression of this protein and targeting the overexpressed protein can protein in the cancerous cells can treat malignant cancers.